AS (2017) CR 08

 Mr MADISON (Estonia) – I will make three points about the report.
 The first speaker to talk about the terrorist organisation Hezbollah was a British colleague from the European Conservatives Group.
 As we see from the report, Hezbollah is still working in Lebanon and trying to organise attacks against Israel.
 That is absolutely unacceptable.
 The European community has to work together to fix the problem, because in Lebanon there is no control over radical Islam.
 It is not covered by democracy or the rule of law.

 The second issue connected to Lebanon is the refugee crisis.
 Like Jordan, it contains 1.5 million refugees.
 If there is no control over the refugee crisis, we cannot solve the problem.
-The EU has a duty to solve the problem of the refugees in Lebanon, especially in the refugee camps.
+The European Union has a duty to solve the problem of the refugees in Lebanon, especially in the refugee camps.
 I, too, visited the refugee camp in Zaatari in Jordan, and it has huge problems.
 One of our mistakes in Europe is that we were blind to the problem for several years after 2012.
 We did not really understand the problem until a mass of refugees came to Europe – more than 1 million last year.
 That is one of the biggest problems that the new Government of Lebanon has.

 The refugee crisis is also connected directly to the fact that there is no control over the borders.
 We cannot solve the refugee problem unless we solve the real problem: the borders.
 There has been no working government for two years, so we cannot expect the new government to control the crisis on the borders – especially on the Mediterranean Sea.